shinspiegel/playground/godot/godot_4/2024/08/README.md

 - [x] Game flow

-Alchemist needs to run over 3 levels to collect each a alchemist power.
+Alchemist needs to run over 3 levels to collect to solve problems on each area.
+Every problem solved can acquire a power up.
 On each level there is a pathway that can only be accesible with the usage of a alchemist power.

 Last level should face a boss.